 The Study Abroad Office provides students and their parents with essential information pertaining to their upcoming study abroad at a comprehensive evening orientation.
 This is mandatory for students, and we encourage them to invite their parents and families ... and most do.
-We also handle all administrative issues, such as collecting photos for IDs abroad, group flight arrangements, liability waivers, good-bye parties, return parties and evaluations, passport information, insurance, and more.
+We also handle all administrative issues, such as sending the host institutions photos for IDs abroad, group flight arrangements, liability waivers, good-bye parties, return parties and evaluations, passport information, insurance, health, safety and wellness and much more.
 Also, all study abroad students are required to sign a FERPA release online.
 We also prepare students for their return by giving them important information related to their future housing, parking, and financial aid needs.

 They tend to travel a lot!
 Most of the students who have attended Regent’s College have visited five to 10 countries.
-They have a 10-day mid-semester break in London & Florence and a two-week break in Sydney.
+They have a week long mid-semester break in London & Florence and a two-week break in Sydney.
 Our former Australia students have traveled extensively throughout that continent and also to other South Pacific locales, such as New Zealand, Fiji, and Thailand.
-The Cádiz students will be treated to a four-day tour in Madrid, in addition to many other city tours.
-The Florence students will be treated to a full-day excursion to Assisi and the Lake Trasimeno region.
+The Cádiz students have many excursions including weekend trips included in the tuition.
 All programs offer ample free time for students to travel on their own.

 Yes, the Study Abroad Office corresponds with students throughout the entire semester.
 We send them important information and keep them abreast of all new Worldwide Cautions.
 We also send presents such as Monmouth memorabilia & Halloween treats.
 The students tell us that they really appreciate these little thoughts from "home."
 We are also there to help them with problems that may arise during the study abroad experience.